Computer Hardware: How Computers Work

 Today's new computers have multiple conventional computer cores on one chip: for example the "Intel Core 2 Duo" or the AMD "Turion".
 The cores all sharing the same main memory.

-We are expecting the number of cores on the chip to keep growing.
+We are seeing the number of cores on the processor chip growing...